Timendus/chipcode/fonts/thumby/README.md

 Finally, both `drawText` and `drawTextWrapped` draw to the buffer that you specify in the FancyFont constructor.
 You must give the constructor a buffer (generally a bytearray) and optionally a width and a height, which default to 72 and 40.
-For normal operation this mean you just do:
+For normal operation this means you just do:

 ```python
 fancyFont = FancyFont(thumbyGraphics.display.display.buffer)